Task #2792: Improvement of PME gather and spread CUDA kernels

 Removed the (currently disabled) PME_GPU_PARALLEL_SPLINE=1 code

-#3 Updated by Jonathan Vincent about 1 month ago
+#3 Updated by Jonathan Vincent 3 months ago

 - Subject changed from re-enalble paralle spline calculation for #threads/atoms > 4 to re-enalble parallel spline calculation for #threads/atoms > 4